exgnosis/RocketBootCamp-Prep/Week 1 - Clean Code and Git Mastery/5. Git Basics/Instructor/Test/gitQuiz.md

 3 A fast-forward merge occurs when:
 1. Branches have diverged significantly
 2. When a local repository is pulled from a remote repository
-3. The working directory is reset to a different commit
+3. The working directory is reset to a previous commit
 4. **_None of the above_**
 5. Do not know